Mahdi-HuelQA/Context-Notes-App/README.md

-search by partial string next step tag filter// add tags to notes// display all notes display search results tailwind
+search by partial string next step tag filter// add tags to notes// display all notes// display search results// if empty dont create button// tailwind
 JEST: ensure code works
 proptypes
 then refactor
 then react router
+use json  file as db to store notes against users/ create db link to db create auth profile link to user